 Humanitarian principles are based on the belief that we all have a responsibility "to uphold the principles of human dignity, equality and equity at the global level", as stated in the United Nations Millennium Declaration.
-These ideals have been set out in international humanitarian law and provide a framework to guide humanitarian action.
+These ideals provide a framework to guide humanitarian action.
 They help to justify why an agency works in a particular way and ensure quality of assistance and accountability.